BitcoinUnlimited/cashInterop/README.md

 Both BU and XT may fail to build because of missing package dependencies of libgoogle-perftools-dev, and libcurl4-openssl-dev respectively.

-Since --enable-gperf is enabled in as shown in Makefile, install dependency by
+1. Since --enable-gperf is enabled in the Makefile for BU, install dependency by

 	```
 	$ sudo apt-get install libgoogle-perftools-dev
 	```

-Build requirements for XT (see build for Linux)
+2. Build requirements for XT

 	```
 	$ sudo apt-get install libcurl4-openssl-dev